-12. Schedule 1 to the Act lists matters to which the courts shall have regard when considering a disqualification case, and practitioners should have regard to the matters listed there when considering whether a report is appropriate.
-However, these matters are not exhaustive and the practitioners should include in his report other matters which he believes to be relevant.
-The
+- 4 - 4.1 Schedule 1 to the Act lists matters to which the courts shall have regard when considering a disqualification case, and practitioners should have regard to the matters listed there when considering whether a report is appropriate.
+However, these matters are not exhaustive and the practitioner should include in his report other matters, which he believes to be relevant.
+The Disqualification Unit attaches particular importance to the following: